-5. Lab Research Rotations (BIOS 701/702)
+5. Lab Research Rotations (Bios 701/702)

 Lab rotations (BIOS 701/702) are a critical part of the graduate school experience.
 Rotations assist students in their choice of research advisor, allow students to demonstrate research competence, and provide an opportunity for students to become acquainted with different research areas in the department.
-Students rotate in two labs in the fall and one lab in the spring; each rotation is worth two credits.
-Most students will be matched with their thesis labs after three rotations; a fourth rotation is optional if additional lab exposure is desired.
+Students rotate in three labs in the fall.
+Most students will be matched with their thesis labs after three rotations; a fourth rotation in the spring is optional if additional lab exposure is desired.

-Each rotation lasts approximately 7 weeks.
+Each rotation lasts approximately 5 weeks.
 During rotations, the student will spend a minimum of 12 hours a week in the lab performing research and will be mentored by the advisor.
 The student also will benefit from the help of other graduate students and postdocs in the lab to learn the methods and techniques used in the lab's research.
 Students should use this opportunity to demonstrate to potential advisors their enthusiasm, responsibility, maturity, and initiative, because rotations are an important component in the process by which first-year students are evaluated and in determining lab assignments for thesis research (described in the next section).